aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 **Type**: String

-Only one of the property id, name, external id or alias must be specified If ProperyyAlias is used for all properties of an asset then the AssetId, AssetName and AssetExternalId must not be configured for that asset.
+Only one of the property id, name, external id or alias must be specified If PropertyAlias is used for all properties of an asset then the AssetId, AssetName and AssetExternalId must not be configured for that asset.

 ---
 ### PropertyExternalId